-- The SRTK cohort is based only on a small percentage of the total STC student population of that time period (typically less than 15%). - It consists only of students who entered STC: - First-time: - o Full-time; - o For that specific Fall term; and - O Sought a degree, diploma, or certificate opportunity. - The SRTK figures do not include those who transferred to another institution.
+- The SRTK cohort is based only on a small percentage of the total STC student population of that time period (typically less than 15%). - It consists only of students who entered STC: - First-time; - Full-time; - For that specific Fall term; and - Sought a degree, diploma, or certificate opportunity. - The SRTK figures do not include those who transferred to another institution.

 Finally, the rates do not describe other important features about the college and its students.
-For example, the job placement rates during the past seven years have been 85.35% or more placed in field of study or related field of study.
+For example, the job placement rates during the past five years have been 97.95% or more placed in field of study or related field of study.